Artland is a social art market that connects galleries and buyers

 The team’s overarching mission is to make art buying more accessible and thus widen the sales pipe.
 The core problem being that galleries aren’t typically short of artworks to hang on their walls.
 What they really need is more buyers’ eyes in front of exhibited works.

 On a more abstract level, galleries do probably also need to up their sales game to compete in an era of selfie culture and trivial digital generation providing plenty of low cost, taste-customized printable fodder for consumers to fill up their walls.
-(Not that you’d call it art, but wall space is finite.)
+(Not that you’d call it art, but, well, wall space is finite.)

 “The art market is a complex and regulated market meaning there’s a lot of players in there, and it’s difficult to understand what it’s all about,” says co-founder Mattis Curth, who along with his brother and co-founder Jeppe only stepped foot in a gallery for the first time in early 2016.
 That experience led them to the idea for Artland as they felt the art market lacked transparency and could be more welcoming to newcomers.